MarcusZeal/mystara-isle-canon/content/Regions/Eldoria Forest/Eldoria Forest.md

 - **[[06.
 Dawnham Passage]]**: A narrow, winding path that leads travelers through the heart of the forest towards Dawnham.
 The passage is flanked by ancient trees whose branches form a natural archway overhead.
 It’s a route filled with both beauty and peril, as the forest’s enchantments can easily lead the unwary astray.

-- **[[07.
-Eboncrest Hollow]]**: A secluded hollow named for the dark, twisted trees that grow here.
+- **[[Eboncrest Hollow]]**: A secluded hollow named for the dark, twisted trees that grow here.
 The hollow is shrouded in perpetual twilight, creating an eerie atmosphere.
 It is said that the hollow is a place where the veil between worlds is thin, and strange, otherworldly occurrences are common.

 #### Life in Eldoria Forest